EdmondDantes/service-manager/docs/01-architecture.md

 the business logic service and the adapter service.

 For most projects, the second scheme will be preferable, as it helps to write code faster.

+## Services and Infrastructure

+Services that provide interfaces to the infrastructure should generally not be located in the Public zone and are considered internal.
+If required by the project,
+you may choose to separate them into a dedicated storage.

+In most cases, it's difficult to come up with a scenario where infrastructure services need to be separated into a different space.
+Therefore, infrastructure services share the Internal space with services that implement business logic, and their separation is only reflected at the file and directory structure level.